 Whole30 is about restarting your metabolism by saying no to sugar (real or artificial), legumes, dairy, alcohol, and grains.
 Wondering what’s left?
 Ha!
 I remember asking that question myself.
 You can eat all of the whole foods that your heart (and stomach) desires.
 So, that includes meat, seafood, fruits, veggies, and eggs.

 Thirty days seemed like a long time but it also felt doable.
-So, I made a Pinterest board, a meal plan, and grocery list and got ready to set out on this life-changing journey.
+I made a Pinterest board, a meal plan, and grocery list.
+Then, I got ready to set out on this life-changing journey.
 The first two days were very hard on me.
 I spent the day before I started eating pancakes and apple cider doughnuts, so I expected some sort of “carb flu,” but nothing like what I got.
 On day one, I was shivering at my desk with a headache.
 On day two, I had a headache ALL day and felt like I was in a fog.
 However, things got better and by the end of the week, I was so proud of myself for successfully eliminating all sugar and carb cravings.
 My energy was bouncing back and I was starting to feel great.

 Over the 30 days, I had some up and downs but I was able to maintain the program in spite of birthday parties, brunches, and a busy work schedule.
 However, I will tell you that planning is the major key to a successful Whole30.
 It is incredibly hard to be impulsive during this program.
 You need to have a game plan.
 And, when Plan A falls through, be ready with Plan B. For me, that included always keeping a sandwich bag of almonds and dried fruit in my purse and a couple of Larabars in my car.
 Those bars were a life-saver during the thirty days.
 Here are some other staples that I kept in my kitchen and tips that I rounded up during my first try.